lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

         the explanation about QIC vs other information criterion.
 The reviewer is correct that QIC is specific to GEE-type models.
-Because GEE uses quasi-likelihood rather than maximum likelihood estimation (as other techniques use such as mixed effects models) information criteria such as AIC can not be used since they rely on maximum likelihood.
+Because GEE uses quasi-likelihood rather than maximum likelihood estimation (as other techniques use such as mixed effects models), information criteria such as AIC can not be used since they rely on maximum likelihood.
 We agree that the wording surrounding 'fit' and 'complex' could be clearer.
         However, we disagree that it should be omitted since techniques such as QIC *do* select models that have both a good fit and are less complex.
         While techniques such as AIC are powerful model selection methods, they have an inherent limitation in that models with more parameters will have a better fit.
-So models with more parameters (more 'complex') be more likely to be selected by default when using AIC.
-QIC and other similar information criteria techniques on the other hand try to balance this limitation by explicitly including terms that penalize a more 'complex' model (more parameters) while still emphasizing a good fit.
+So models with more parameters (more 'complex') will be more likely to be selected by default when using AIC.
+QIC and other similar information criteria techniques on the other hand try to balance this limitation by more strongly penalizing a more 'complex' model (more parameters) while still emphasizing a good fit.
 We have clarified this in the manuscript with the wording: "... that has both a good model fit while keeping model complexity low (less variables included)."
+See the reference below for more information on QIC:

+        Pan W. (2001) Akaike's Information Criterion in Generalized Estimating Equations.
+Biometrics 57: 120-125

     - *"ESM - collider variables.
 As mentioned in main comments this is all a bit vague - "arrows appearing to collide" and so on doesn’t really convey